nitinkalal/BookStore/README.md

 # BookStore
-i developed this portfolio website using java springBoottTool frameworkto see the website visit http://www.localhost:1000
+i developed this portfolio website using java springBoottTool frameworktool